clr-cera/Caaso-Rice/README.md

 # Historia-da-Computacao-Dots
-Dot files for Computer History project.

-These are the dotfiles for the tutorial made for the Computer History project.
+These are the dotfiles for the tutorial made for the Computer History project in 2023.

 Wallpaper author: https://www.artstation.com/mb0sco